 Havre de Grace also offers great Bed and Breakfasts, Guest Houses and Hotels for your accommodation.
 See a listing of all of these here.

-Yes, the City of Havre de Grace offers public restrooms in Tydings Park, on Lafayette Street across from the Maritime Museum, near the Susquehanna Museum and at Frank J. Hutchins Memorial Park by the Lantern Queen.
+Yes, the City of Havre de Grace offers public restrooms in Tydings Park, on Lafayette Street across from the Maritime Museum, near the Lockhouse, and at Frank J. Hutchins Memorial Park.

-The Promenade is a lovely, approximately 1/2 mile boardwalk which winds along the water's edge between the Concord Point Lighthouse and Tydings Park.
+The Promenade is a lovely, approximately half-mile boardwalk which winds along the water's edge between the Concord Point Lighthouse and Tydings Park.

 No, please refrain from feeding the animals as they could get sick from "human food."

 The Museum was established in December of 1987.
 It has been in various buildings since its incorporation.
 Construction on our current building was completed in 2001 and we have been here and loving it ever since.

 Home | About | Visit | Environmental Center | Exhibits | Calendar | Education | Join | Donate | Gift Shop | FAQs | Links | Contact